google/timesketch/docs/developers/getting-started.md

 # Getting started

-The supported enfironment for Timesketch development is Docker.
+The supported environment for Timesketch development is Docker.

 Note: Exclamation mark `!` denotes commands that should run in the docker container shell, dollar sign `$` denotes commands to run in your local shell.